zinzloun/THM_WriteUP/PT_Path_notes/README.md

 ### Scan
 Using rustscan to perform a fast all port scan

-	rustscan -a internal.thm --ulimit 5000
+	rustscan -a internal.thm -b 1000

 	Open 10.10.213.134:22
 	Open 10.10.213.134:80